Gradient Flows for Frame Potentials on the Wasserstein Space: Introduction

 \subsection{Outline of the paper}

-This paper establishes the well-posedness of the problem of minimizing an energy that we term the tightness potential (related to the frame potential) over the space $P_p(\Rd),$ $p>2.$ This quantity is introduced in sections \ref{sec: the frame potential} through \ref{sec: the tightness potential}.
-Section \ref{sec: construction} establishes the characteristics of this potential needed to show the well-posedness of this problem, according to the criteria laid out in \cite[Section 11.3.1]{AGS2005}, given in brief in the Appendix.
-The main result can be found in section \ref{sec: well-posedness}, Theorem \ref{existence_flows_tp}, namely that gradient flows exist for a potential measuring the tightness of a frame for which an approximating subsequence can be constructed via a variational scheme, and which satisfies an energy inequality.
-Finally, section \ref{sec: the fourth and higher potentials} discusses extensions to higher-order frame potentials that are of interest to the frame community.
+This paper establishes the well-posedness of the problem of minimizing an energy that we term the tightness potential (related to the frame potential) via gradient flows over the space $P_2(\Rd)$.
+This quantity is introduced in sections \ref{sec: the frame potential} through \ref{sec: the tightness potential}.
+Section \ref{sec: construction} establishes the characteristics of this potential needed to show the well-posedness of this problem, according to the criteria laid out in \cite[Section 11.3.1]{AGS2005} and summarized in brief above.
+The main result can be found in section \ref{sec: well-posedness}, Theorem \ref{existence_flows_tp}, namely that gradient flows exist for a potential measuring the tightness of a frame and that for this potential an approximating subsequence can be constructed via a variational scheme, and which satisfies an energy inequality.
+Notably, this variational scheme is sufficient to build an algorithm to construct paths to numerical approximations to tight frames.
+Finally, section \ref{sec: the fourth and higher potentials} discusses extensions of this approach to algorithm-building to higher-order frame potentials that are of interest to the frame community.